 Step 3: After the lecture

-• Restructure your notes: Make your notes clearer without copying them word for word.
-Try to rephrase the content in your own words, this helps you process the material actively and improves retention.
+- Restructure your notes: Make your notes clearer without literally rewriting them.
+By rephrasing the content in your own words, you actively process the material and more quickly notice what you already understand and what still raises questions.